kwarkjes/MP3Tube/README.md

 Chrome extension for converting movies to mp3 files

+### Installation:
+Go to Chrome extention page: chrome://extensions/
-Just 'drag and drop' the `crx` file to the `extention page: chrome://extensions/`
+Drag and drop  `MP3Tube.crx` to the extensions window

+ -- If it fails then check "Developer Mode" at the top --